prof-rossetti/georgetown-opim-557-201710/projects/savings-calculator/project.md

 ### Final Outputs

 The final savings balance output by the system should reflect the balance at the end of the year when the client hits the desired retirement age.
-For example, if the desired retirement age is 65, the program should output the savings balance at the end of that year, after that year's interest accrual and savings contribution are entered into that year's calculations (see "Annual Calculations" above).
+For example, if the desired retirement age is 65, the program should output the savings balance at the end of that year, after that year's interest accrual and savings contribution are calculated (see "Annual Calculations" above).

 The final amount of interest accrued is equal to the sum of interest accrued during each year.